bitpixi2/bizniz-quest-refined/README.md

 - **Shadcn UI**
 - **Lucide-react** (icons)

-## Getting Started
+## Try it out

-1. This will be deployed soon to bizniz-quest.com where I need lots of feedback!
+This will be deployed soon to <a href="https://bizniz.quest">bizniz.quest</a> where I need lots of feedback!
+It's missing something, and that something is your help. :3

 ## Folder Structure
 - `/components` – React components (character system, calendar, music, etc.)